Why newborns shouldn't be prescribed reflux medications - PPI's or H2 Blockers

 The hydrochloric acid (HCL) plays a vital role in immunity by providing an acidic environment (typical pH of 1-2) that it is hard for any invading bacteria or virus to survive.
 It is a highly necessary component of protection for your baby’s health, preventing unwanted bacterial growth in the stomach and upper intestine and helping them break down the nutrients in their food/milk appropriately.
 Without it, their bodies stop functioning in a healthy manner.

 Research now tells us that ‘there is little evidence that acid plays any role in patterns of unsettledness and irritability in infancy.
-Furthermore, there is evidence that acid suppression does nothing to improve these distressing behaviours and that PPI therapies are associated with important adverse effects.’
+Furthermore, there is evidence that acid suppression does nothing to improve these distressing behaviours and that PPI and H2 Blocker therapies are associated with important adverse effects.’
 1

 In 2013 omeprazole was the third most commonly dispensed medicine in New Zealand.
 Between 2006 and 2010 the number of prescriptions dispensed for newborns increased from 4650 to 8231.
 The largest occurred in the age zero to three months (111%) and four to six months (80%) cohorts.
 3